Irvine Meadow XI F.C.: History

 In the 2011–12 season, Meadow reached the third round of the Scottish Cup, where they hosted First Division side Livingston at Meadow Park.
 The tie took place on 19 November 2011.
 Meadow were well beaten 6–0.

 Former players Gareth Turner and Michael Wardrope were appointed as the new management team in May 2016 to replace the departing Davie Greig, and the pair took charge for the start of the 2016–17 season.
 On 25 October 2017, the new management of Brian McGinty and Stevie Aitchison took over.
 In June 2018, Irvine Meadow gained promotion via the play-offs to the West Region Premiership for the 2018–19 season.

 Brian McGinty resigned as manager on 28 January 2020.

+In September 2023, former Irvine Meadow player Martin Ferry was appointed to the role of manager.
+Ferry will be assisted in his managerial duties by his long standing colleague Des Roache.
+Des, himself a former Scottish Commonwealth runner and referee.
+The new management team have indicated they are excited about the task ahead and look forward to introducing a 'Winning Mentality' to Medda Park in the season ahead.

 The club moved to the senior West of Scotland Football League along with all other West Region Junior teams in 2020.
 Floodlights were installed at Meadow Park in February 2021 to meet SFA licensing criteria.